 During our Umrah trip this past December, we stayed at the Conrad Makkah.
 The hotel opened last summer and appears to be a Category 8 Hilton, with award rates being 70,000 points per night.
 It’s located in the Jabal Omar area, next to the Hyatt Regency, Hilton, and Marriott hotels.
-While all four hotels are in identical towers on the same street, I think the Conrad Makkah had the best views, since it’s literally right across the street from Masjid Al Haram.
+While all four hotels are in identical towers on the same street, I think the Conrad Makkah had the best views, since it has an unobstructed view of Masjid Al Haram.

 - How to Book Umrah Travel With Points and Miles

 - Etihad Business Class San Francisco to Abu Dhabi Review

 - Review: Conrad Makkah Haram View Suite

 - Conrad Makkah Executive Lounge and Al Mearaj Restaurant Review